Diversity & Community Affairs

 Huron's ability to grow as a company depends on the way we treat our people, how we enrich our communities, and how well we serve our clients.
 We are devoted to collaborating with colleagues, businesses, clients, and communities to drive corporate social responsibility — doing the right thing for our constituencies — in everything we do.
 Through the efforts of our employees, Huron will grow profitably and responsibly in all parts of our business and in all geographies where we live and work.
 With that as a foundation Huron's corporate social responsibility efforts are centered around Diversity & Inclusion and Huron Helping Hands.

-Take a look at the 2016 Diversity & Community Affairs By the Numbers to see how our culture and community efforts have made an impact, both externally and internally.
+Take a look at the 2018 Culture & Community Affairs By the Numbers to see how our efforts have made an impact, both externally and internally.

 Diversity & Inclusion